 We think about the lack of midwifery education day and night… Our first idea was to open a midwifery school.
 After considering everything necessary to open a school, we weren’t sure that was the right path.
 Another idea was to buy a current midwifery school that is already approved by the medical board in California, and expand it.
 The owner of the school was difficult to contact to discuss this possibility.

-So we took a week to investigate and research…this involved cold calling names we discovered on community college websites, emailing some of those contacts, and explaining the situation to those we could reach.
+So in June 2016, CPI started taking steps forward to investigate and research…this involved cold calling names we discovered on community college websites, emailing those contacts, and explaining the situation to whomever we could reach.

 The emails we sent got a response back.
 The phone calls we made led us to reach leaders in community colleges that could take action.